How Well Do The SAG Awards Predict The Oscars?

 How much overlap is there between the nominations at the SAG Awards and the Oscars?

 As far as "Best Actor" and "Best Actress" at the Oscars go, there tends to be significant overlap among winners.
-In 2017, the Oscars' "Best Actor" nominees and the SAG Awards' "Outstanding Performance by a Male Actor in a Leading Role" nominees are the same five men: Casey Affleck, Denzel Washington, Ryan Gosling, Andrew Garfield, and Viggo Mortensen.
+Last year, the Oscars' "Best Actor" nominees and the SAG Awards' "Outstanding Performance by a Male Actor in a Leading Role" nominees are the same five men: Casey Affleck, Denzel Washington, Ryan Gosling, Andrew Garfield, and Viggo Mortensen.

 Advertisement